Interlisp/Interlisp.github.io/content/en/project/_index.md

 We are [some of the original developers and users of Interlisp](/project/credits) 30 years ago, joined by newcomers interested in software history and preservation, along with members of the Lisp community.
 We work with [organizational partners](partners).
 And with you!

-[get involved](getinvolved) by running Medley, testing and reporting bugs and anomalies, participate to our discussions, and other opportunities to contribute with or without coding skills.
+[Get involved](getinvolved) by running Medley, testing and reporting bugs and anomalies, participate to our discussions, and other opportunities to contribute with or without coding skills.

 ## Why?